lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 [Micro collections seem more scholarly, but have some limitations.]
 Whereas the ‘main players’ can be easily enumerated for the mega-archives, these specialized collections are numerous.
 [EXAMPLES OF SPECIALIZED COLLECTIONS.]
 The virtue of these collections is that they achieve even greater accuracy and comprehensiveness within their defined scope.
 The Shelley-Godwin Archive, for example, can reasonable aspire to digitize every known manuscript of Percy Bysshe Shelley, Mary Wollstonecraft Shelley, William Godwin, and Mary Wollstonecraft, and to provide these manuscripts in hand-encoded plaintext transcripts.
 However, as is inevitable, these specialized archives have the vices of their virtues: their specialized focus allows them to adapt precisely to their materials, and their idiosyncratic data structures can rarely be combined with other resources.
 The William Blake Archive, for example, benefits enormously from  [attention to images — but this isn’t a standard].
+Similarly, Project Gutenberg makes no claims to scholarly reliability but nonetheless underlies a not-significant amount of scholarly work.[^cf2] [CONTENTS OF PROJECT GUTENBERG.]
 By tailoring the structure of the archive itself to its specific materials, these collections [DO SOMETHING GOOD].
 But they also [MAKE IT MORE DIFFICULT TO COMBINE THEM].